 Insert the last argument to the previous command (the last word of the previous history entry).
-With an argument, behave exactly like yank-nth-arg.
-Successive calls to yank-last-arg move back through the history list, inserting the last argument of each line in turn.
+With a numeric argument, behave exactly like yank-nth-arg.
+Successive calls to yank-last-arg move back through the history list, inserting the last word (or the word specified by the argument to the first call) of each line in turn.
+Any numeric argument supplied to these successive calls determines the direction to move through the history.
+A negative argument switches the direction through the history (back or forward).
 The history expansion facilities are used to extract the last argument, as if the "!\$" history expansion had been specified.